Certified Athletic Trainer Residency

 - Certification from the NATABOC

-- Certification from the NBCOT or are eligible to sit for the exam in June during the year of application
+- Certification from the NBCOT or are eligible to sit for the exam in June during the year of application (Read tab below for more information about the NBCOT requirement)

 - Athletic Training Licensure (or eligibility) in the State of Georgia